 Address: 228 St Kilda Road, St

 Kilda

 Category: Commercial: Shop &

 residence

 Style: Victorian: Italianate

 Constructed: 1886

 Designer: Unknown

 Amendment: C29, C142

 Comment: Revised citation

-Heritage Precinct: None

-Heritage Overlay: HO249

-Graded as: Significant

-Victorian Heritage Register: No

 Significance

 What is significant?

 The shop and residence, constructed in 1886 for Timothy Kelly, at 228 St Kilda Road, St Kilda is significant.
 An imposing two storeyed pilastrated shop and dwelling in the late Victorian boom style with segmentally pedimented upper level windows, bracketed cornice and parapet with orb finials.
 At street level, the original window frames have been replaced but the Tuscan order pilasters separating each window are intact.
 There is a corner splay and a presumed former residential entry, now built in, alongside.
 Non-original alterations and additions are not significant.
 How is it significant?